About us

 That's because it is a little different.

-Neither is the news that women are fully capable of doing badass, non-stereotypical things like chasing tornadoes - and that they do those things all the time.
+We know that women are fully capable of doing badass, non-stereotypical things like chasing tornadoes - and that they do those things all the time.

 But...why don't we see women chasing in media in the same proportion as men?